DUNE/computing-training-basics-short/_episodes/02-storage-spaces.md

 **Resilient dCache**: (NOTE: DIRECT USAGE is being phased out) handles custom user code for their grid jobs, often in the form of a tarball.
 Inappropriate to store any other files here (no data or ntuples). keeps many copies of tarball so storage of data or ntuples has large impact/problem

 **Tape-backed dCache**: disk based storage areas that have their contents mirrored to permanent storage on Enstore tape.
-Files are not available for immediate read on disk, but needs to be 'staged' from tape first.
-Video of a tape storage robot (https://www.youtube.com/watch?v=kiNWOhl00Ao)
+Files are not available for immediate read on disk, but needs to be 'staged' from tape first ([see video of a tape storage robot](https://www.youtube.com/watch?v=kiNWOhl00Ao)).

 ## Summary on storage spaces